Long Live the NHS

 - the Healthtalk website, which showcases a wide range of lived experience

-Activity Prescriptions
+Activity Prescriptions and Opportunities

-Developing Therapeutic Communities
+Developing Communities

 The world is changing and many of the pillars of local communities have become less visible but communities still exist and can be strengthened digitally.
 There are a number of important initiatives designed to use the power of the internet both to strengthen local communities and to create national communities of people with common needs and interests.
 These aim to reach and engage people both to help them to improve their own wellbeing and to offer opportunities for them to use their skills and experience to help others.